Pohang Steelers: Supporters

-The Steelers have a number of supporters groups, including Levante, Steel Warriors, and Marines.
-The club enjoys the support of many actual ROK Marines members.
+The Steelers have a number of supporters groups, including Ultras Levante, Steel Warriors, Torcida, and Marines.
+Members of supporters groups participated in the recording of the official club song "승리를 위하여 달려가자 — We are Steelers" (Let's run for victory — We are Steelers), written to commemorate the Steelers' 50th anniversary in 2023.
 Steelers fans have friendly relations with the supporters of Suwon Samsung Bluewings in a friendship dubbed the Supo Alliance (수포동맹).
 Suwon's Frente Tricolor supporters group raised money for the city of Pohang in the aftermath of Typhoon Hinnamnor.